New York Office:

 Does the father of my baby have rights?
 Yes, he does - if you and the father of your baby do not agree on your adoption plan, Children at Heart will work with him and/or the courts to determine his rights.

 How will I know that my child will be taken care of in his/her adoptive family?
 The families you will choose from will have been thoroughly screened by Children at Heart and a social worker, and they will be visited by a social worker after placement to be sure the baby is well cared for.
+You can also maintain an open relationship with the family that you choose during the pregnancy and after placement.

 Set up a meeting with